santiyounger/wpm-reading-time/README.md

 - **Use descriptive names**: Name your presets clearly so you know when to use each one
 - **Adjust speeds based on material**: Technical content may require slower speeds than casual reading
 - **Quick calculations**: Select any text and run the command - no need to manually count words
+- **Personalize your WPM**: Use the companion web app to find your actual reading speed for more accurate estimates

 ## Troubleshooting